text21/SlotCore/README.md

 Notes:

 - `secureFields` is an array of field names; `DataLayer` will call `encrypt` before writing and `decrypt` after reading for each named field (both on `account` and per-slot `data`).
 - `CryptoAdapterAES` is a wrapper that looks for a vetted AES implementation in `ReplicatedStorage.Packages.AES`.
 If none is found it falls back to the dev adapter and logs a warning.
-See `src/SlotCore/adapters/CRYPTO.md` for guidance on secure key management and migrations.

 ### Logger + metrics wiring